Xunnamius/api-utils/packages/api/docs/middleware/handle-error/type-aliases/ModernErrorHandler.md

 error classes from `@-xun/api-strategy/error`, return said class from this function.

-Errors thrown from within this function are ignored.
+Note that (1) errors thrown from within this middleware are ignored and (2) if this middleware returns a response with a status `<400`, @-xun/api will assume the error was not handled and will re-throw it.

 ## Type Parameters